Airborne-Pollutant-Pathfinder/APP-database-hook/README.md

 # APP-database-hook

 This database hook is responsible for fetching data from 3rd party APIs.
-It also provides a webhook for an application to attach listeners to, so they can receive updates when new data is available.
-It uses Hibernate and Spark.
+It also provides an SSE for an application to attach listeners to, so they can receive updates when new data is available.
+It uses Hibernate and Spring WebFlux.

 ## Setup